Not understanding the ins and outs of prepositions? Let us guide you.

 How Many Types of Prepositions Are There?

-There are six different types of prepositions: simple, double, compound, participle, disguised, and phrasal.
+There are generally five distinct types of prepositions recognized in English grammar: simple, double, compound, participle, and phrasal prepositions.

 Are Prepositions Capitalized?